Recovered Bomellida Document Archives

 DATE: August 15, 1968

-SUBJECT: FINAL COMMERCIAL LIAISON REPORT: BAKERY CONSORTIUM
+SUBJECT: FINAL COMMERCIAL LIAISON REPORT

 Page Number: 45